samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 >
 > Don’t worry about getting things exactly right.
 Focus on what your character would do, and describe what you see in your mind.

 **Jared:** He reaches for the letter but pulls back before touching it.
-“That seal—it’s not my father’s.”
+"That seal—it’s not my father’s."
 Gareth, make a Wisdom (Insight) check.

 **Phillip:** Gareth got 18.

 > **Ability Checks.** Phillip’s character, Gareth, makes a Wisdom ([Insight](/sources/dnd/free-rules/playing-the-game#Skills)) check to determine whether he reads Ismark’s unspoken cues.
 Wisdom is the ability that measures perceptiveness and intuition.
 Insight reflects a character’s skill at reading other people’s moods and intentions.
 The DM set the DC at 15, which Gareth beats.
 With a successful Wisdom ([Insight](/sources/dnd/free-rules/playing-the-game#Skills)) check, Gareth gleans information that wasn’t obvious, so it wasn’t part of the DM’s earlier narration.
-For more information, see “[Ability Scores](#TheSixAbilities)” and “[Proficiency](#Proficiency)” earlier in this chapter and the [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action in the [rules glossary](/sources/dnd/phb-2024/rules-glossary#SearchAction).
+For more information, see "[Ability Scores](#TheSixAbilities)" and "[Proficiency](#Proficiency)" earlier in this chapter and the [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action in the [rules glossary](/sources/dnd/phb-2024/rules-glossary#SearchAction).

 **Jared:** You notice that Ismark is trying to conceal his terror.
 He’s afraid to even touch the letter’s seal.

 **Phillip:** I ask him what’s frightening him.

-**Russell:** “Yeah, whose seal is it?”
+**Russell:** "Yeah, whose seal is it?"

-**Jared:** “The Devil Strahd.”
+**Jared:** "The Devil Strahd."

-**Amy:** “Sounds like a pleasant fellow.”
+**Amy:** "Sounds like a pleasant fellow."

-**Jared:** “No!
+**Jared:** "No!
 He is the vampire lord of Castle Ravenloft and a plague to my sister.
-You must help her!”
+You must help her!"

-**Amy:** “So Strahd wrote this letter, pretending to be the burgomaster, imploring us to come to Barovia and rescue Ireena Kolyana from a deadly affliction... which is him?
-Why would he do that?”
+**Amy:** "So Strahd wrote this letter, pretending to be the burgomaster, imploring us to come to Barovia and rescue Ireena Kolyana from a deadly affliction... which is him?
+Why would he do that?"

-**Russell:** “Why would he want us to come here?”
+**Russell:** "Why would he want us to come here?"

-**Maeve:** “Clearly, he doesn’t think we’re a threat.”
+**Maeve:** "Clearly, he doesn’t think we’re a threat."

-**Amy:** “Well, he hasn’t met us yet!”
+**Amy:** "Well, he hasn’t met us yet!"

-**Jared:** “He’s toying with you.
-He delights in the destruction of all things good, like my dear sister.”
+**Jared:** "He’s toying with you.
+He delights in the destruction of all things good, like my dear sister."

 **Phillip:** Gareth draws closer and compassionately asks Ismark whether his sister has been bitten by the vampire.